Primary

 Aim for a 45-degree takeoff angle and drive your arms aggressively forward and up.
 Land with your weight centered over your feet to stick the landing rather than falling backward.

-Want Broad Jump in your program?
+See where Broad Jump fits in your weekly plan

 Stand with feet shoulder-width apart, toes pointing forward.